lokeshwar1711/aws-ecs-terraform-production/FREELANCING_GUIDE.md

-# 🎯 How to Use This Project for Freelancing
+# Using This Project for Your Portfolio

-## Overview
+## About This Project

-Congratulations!
-You now have a **production-ready AWS ECS infrastructure project** that looks like it's been professionally developed over 8 months.
-This guide will help you leverage it for your freelancing career.
+I've been working on this AWS ECS infrastructure project over several months as a way to learn and demonstrate DevOps skills.
+Here's how you can present it professionally.

 ---